Boot Hill and the Fear of Dice

 When GMs say this, they usually mean they created the narrative of a town: a pencil map, a few key buildings, a dozen significant NPCs.
 But my hyperefficient tool lent itself to a more extreme approach.
 My goal became to marry the organic, procedurally-generated detail of a videogame like Dwarf Fortress with the human consciousness and genuine reactivity of a tabletop game.
 My town would have hundreds of named characters—and nearly as many grudges.

 I began by digging out an old fire insurance map of Tombstone, Arizona, a late 19th century silver mining boomtown.
 There were several practical reasons to choose Tombstone as my template: the town is extremely well-documented, it reached a large population, it had conveniently gridded streets, and I already knew quite a bit about it.
-But the most importantly consideration was one of narrative.
+But the most important consideration was one of narrative.
 The economics of silver mining meant that Tombstone was in a state of constant tension between the wealthy capitalists who profited from silver mining and the rural roughnecks who mined, ranched, and (not infrequently) engaged in organized crime.
 Creating these factions in their entirety, down to the last investor, miner, gunfighter, and rancher, would give me all the toys I needed to arrange a network of allegiances and conspiracies for my players to stumble into.

 I began by deciding what kinds of characters I would need for various locations and factions: the staff and guests of a major hotel, the county politicians, the magnates and their posses, the criminals and their connections, etc. I’d come up with period-and-setting appropriate names and then generate random stats for each.
 My data was limited: I’d learn how good they were at shooting and throwing, how tough and fast they were, how brave, and how many dangerous fights they’d been in (which, for most characters in the town, was “none”).
 Of these stats, bravery was the only one relevant to every character.
 Of course I could have programmed a few “junk” stats of my own—kindness, guile, wealth, charisma—but I elected not to.
 This wasn’t just out a sense of purism or laziness, though both were factors.
 Instead it seemed appropriate that everyone in the town—regardless of their profession or background—should be defined first and foremost by their courage.
 The rest, I trusted, would emerge through roleplaying.